6 Final Expense Companies To Avoid At ALL Costs

 Although they have good ratings with all the rating companies such as AM Best, Fitch, Moody’s, and Standard & Poors, they have an awful customer complaint record.
 How does this make sense?

-Above all, AARP’s term (32% higher) and regular whole life policies (20% higher), the only policy they have that is within reason of their competitors is the Guaranteed issue policy.
+Above all, AARP’s term (32% higher) and regular whole life insurance policies (20% higher), the only policy they have that is within reason of their competitors is the simplified issue whole life policy.